-The trail to Gokyo leads uphill for an hour and half and then eases off for a bit.
+The trail to Gokyo leads uphill for an hour and a half and then eases off for a bit.
 Below the Renjo La Pass, there is an ambitious non-technical climb to get to the top of the pass.
-It’s from this well deserved vantage point you will have an awe inspiring view of Mt.
+It’s from this well-deserved vantage point you will have an awe-inspiring view of Mt.
 Everest, Nuptse, Cholatse, Makalu, and Cho Oyu.
-You will also see Gokyo lake, and the village of Gokyo below.
+You will also see Gokyo lake and the village of Gokyo below.
 From the top of the Renjo La Pass, the trail drops down to the village of Gokyo where we will settle into our lodge and rest for the night.

 Day 09: Trek to Thangnag (15580’)

 A bit of an easier day today, with an exciting crossing of the Ngozumpa glacier.
-Known as the longest glacier in Nepal, the Ngozumpa glacier affords us of breath taking sights and sounds as we make our way across this constantly moving river of ice.
-Not far afterwards we will reach our destination of Thangnag.
+Known as the longest glacier in Nepal, the Ngozumpa glacier affords us of breathtaking sights and sounds as we make our way across this constantly moving river of ice.
+Not far afterward we will reach our destination of Thangnag.